A Survey on Deep Learning Event Extraction: Approaches and Applications: Introduction

-Event extraction can be divided into two levels: schema-based event extraction \cite{DBLP:conf/naacl/YangM16, DBLP:conf/naacl/FergusonLWH18, sheng2021casee} and open domain-based event extraction \cite{DBLP:journals/corr/abs-1912-11334, DBLP:conf/acl/LiuHZ19, DBLP:conf/lpkm/MejriA17}.
-The event is considered the objective fact that specific people and objects interact at a specific time and place in the schema-based event extraction task.
-Schema-based event extraction is to find words that belong to a specific event schema, which refers to an action or state change that occurs, and its extraction targets include time, place, person, and action, etc. In the open domain event extraction task, events are considered as a set of related descriptions of a topic, which can be formed by classification or clustering.
-Open domain-based event extraction refers to acquiring a series of events related to a specific theme, usually composed of multiple events.
-Whether based on schema or open domain event extraction task, the purpose of event extraction is to capture the event types that we are interested in from numerous texts and show the essential arguments of events in a structured form.
+Event extraction can be divided into two groups: close-domain event extraction \cite{DBLP:conf/naacl/YangM16, DBLP:conf/naacl/FergusonLWH18, DBLP:conf/acl/ShengGYLHWLX21} and open-domain event extraction \cite{DBLP:journals/corr/abs-1912-11334, DBLP:conf/acl/LiuHZ19, DBLP:conf/lpkm/MejriA17}.
+Events are usually considered in a predefined event schema, where some specific people and objects are interacted at a specific time and place.
+The close-domain event extraction task aims to find words that belong to a specific event schema, which refers to an action or state change that occurs, and its extraction targets include time, place, person, and action, etc. In the open-domain event extraction task, events are considered as a set of related descriptions of a topic, which can be formulated into a classification or clustering task.
+Open-domain event extraction refers to acquiring a series of events related to a specific theme, usually composed of multiple events.
+Whether the close-domain or open-domain event extraction task, the purpose of event extraction is to capture the event types that we are interested in from numerous texts and show the essential arguments of events in a structured form.